-This is an effective means of getting important information to students in a timely manner.
+Classroom announcements are an effective means of getting important information to students in a timely manner.
 Generally, announcements may be made before class starts or before/after scheduled breaks.
-It is necessary to get advanced permissions from faculty to make classroom announcements especially if it may take up regular class time.
+It is necessary to get advanced permissions from faculty to make classroom announcements, especially if it may take up regular class time.

-Learning Management System (LMS)
+Canvas/Learning Management System (LMS)

 The LMS is a web-based educational tool for the delivery of all nursing course materials and learning experiences.
 Each course home page has a section for announcements.
 The faculty utilize this feature to provide timely information to students regarding specific courses or College requirements.
 These should be checked each time a student logs in.
+Additionally, each student is enrolled in a Student Development and Enrollment Management course.
+In this course, College staff will have important and frequently used forms available for your convenience as well as announcements regarding upcoming deadlines or opportunities.

-Campus Bulletin Boards
+Campus Bulletin Boards and TVs

-Campus bulletin boards are valuable sources of all types of information.
-General information and job postings can be found on these bulletin boards.
-Boards are located on the 3rd floor near the computer lab, on the 1st floor near the Student Affairs Office, and on the B-Level of RMC near the Learning Resource Center.
-If a student wishes to post something on these boards, they must first be approved by the Director of Student Affairs or they will be removed.
+General information and job postings can be found on bulletin boards and TV screens across campus.
+Boards and TVs are located throughout the College administrative building and on B-Level in the hallways of the college space.
+If a student wishes to post something using these mediums, they must first be approved by the Office of Student Affairs or they will be removed.